 Katherine Walden is a fifth-year PhD Candidate in American Studies and Sport Studies.
 While at the University of Iowa, she has earned an MA in American Studies-Sport Studies (2016) and an MA in Library and Information Science (2018), with a Certificate in Public Digital Humanities.
 After two years teaching a self-designed Rhetoric of Sport curriculum, she received an Outstanding Teaching Award from the University of Iowa’s Council on Teaching and was nominated for the Midwest Association of Graduate Schools’ Excellence in Teaching Award.

-- Baseball and American popular culture (minor league and globalization, community identity, sport fan communities)
+- Professional Baseball (race/ethnicity, gender, labor, globalization, community identity, sport fan communities)